ShirvanyanKaren/SVG-Logo-Generator/README.md

 ![terminal](./assets/images/Logo%3DParameters.png)

-Finally, the application will devlop a README file with your inputs
+Finally, the application will devlop an SVG logo with your inputs

 ![readme](./assets/images/Generated-logo.png)